benjishults/extensible-examples/DelegationEventModelInPractice.md

 1. Write a new implementation of [`FeatureExecutor`](src/main/kotlin/com/benjishults/exteg/FeatureExecutor.kt)
 2. Register that new instance with the `Type1Processor2` in [configuration code](src/main/kotlin/com/benjishults/exteg/entity/config/ProcessorsBeanRegistry2.kt)

+Notice that we do not edit any existing code except, depending on the DI framework and how we use it, configuration code.

 # Things to notice about our code